addshore/wikicrowd/README.md

 composer install
 ```

-If you have docker you should be able to use sail to run the development system.
+If you have docker you should be able to use sail to run the development system, `sail up -d` for the backend and `npm run watch` for the frontend.

 ```sh
 ./vendor/bin/sail up -d
 npm run watch
 ```

-On first setup you'll need to create the databases.
+On first setup you'll need to create the backend databases.

 ```sh
 ./vendor/bin/sail artisan migrate
 ```

+You should then be ready to go in terms of using the UI.

+Find the site at http://localhost

+Note: In order to have the API fully setup you'll need to make your own `.env` file, including your own mediawiki oauth details.

+**First questions generation?**

 You can then generate questions using the YAML that is on commons in the queue...